PolymerLabs/arcs/docs/IDE-Setup.md

 - Navigate to the arcs folder, and select the `ij.bazelproject` file.
 Click "OK".
 - Click "Next".
 - Click "Finish".
+- Install or Update the Kotlin Plugin, at minimum version 1.3+.
+  - If installed, update the plugin to the latest version via Tools > Kotlin > Configure Kotlin Plugin Updates.

 Add Android support
 - If you have Android Studio already installed, you may skip the next few steps, as this will be automated.